okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ### Demo: Deployment notes

 Again, get pods will sho the pods with appended suffixes auto-determined by Kubernetes.

+You can verify rollout status using the commands above.